junxit/us-congress-bills-112/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Federal Communications Commission Process Reform Act of 2011”.
+This Act may be cited as the “Federal Communications Commission Process Reform Act of 2012”.

 ## § 2.
 FCC process reform

 - **(a)** *In general* Title I of the Communications Act of 1934 (47 U.S.C.
-151 et seq.) is amended by adding at the end the following new section:
+151 et seq.) is amended by inserting after section 12 the following new section:
   > ## § 13.
 Transparency and efficiency
   >
   > - **(a)** *Rulemaking requirements*